 We’re committed to keeping your personal information safe.
 Our Smart Meter Data Charter sets out the standards you can expect from us when we ask for and store your personal information.
 What's more, smart meters work on separate, secure networks.

-We're a signatory of the Smart Metering Installation Code of Practice.
+We're a signatory of the Smart Meter Installation Schedule (SMIS).
 This means you can be sure you'll receive a high standard of service from us throughout the installation process and that you know how to use, and benefit from, your smart meter to help improve the energy efficiency of your home.

 Smart meters send us readings automatically

 We rely on a mobile phone or wireless signal to get your smart meter readings.
 If these fail, you'll either need to take your own reading and send it to us, or your bills will be estimated.